MrSubhonbek/cloud-gallery/README.md

 After installing Node.js, follow these steps:

 1. Clone this repository to your local machine using the command: `git clone https://github.com/MrSubhonbek/cloud-gallery.git`
-2. Navigate to the project directory: `cd gallery-project`
+2. Navigate to the project directory: `cd cloud-gallery`
 3. Install project dependencies: `npm install`

 ## Usage